jhstaudacher/EPIC/readme.md

 | no | `--float` | no argument | reads the weights and the quota as floating point numbers |
 | no | `--csv` | no argument | write the results into a .csv file |

 (*1) Has to be before -w.
 When setting the precoalitions to `0`, the precoalitions will be read from the weightsfile.
 This also means that the weightsfile has to be written accordingly.
+If defined in the weightsfile, the players in the same precoalition should all be in the same line and seperated by ",".
+A new line is a new precoalition.
+If precoalitions are defined in the command line, playernumbers in a precoalition will be connected with a "+" and seperated with a ",".
+Playernumbers are from 1 to n.
+For example: "-p 1+3,2+4,5" would be a preacoalition between player 1 and 3, player 2 and 4 while player 5 is alone.

 (*2) The .csv file must contain one weight per line.
 The weights must all be integers unless you set the --float flag.